awsdocs/aws-cloudformation-user-guide/doc_source/aws-attribute-updatepolicy.md

 Specifies the percentage of instances in an Auto Scaling rolling update that must signal success for an update to succeed\.
 You can specify a value from `0` to `100`\.
 CloudFormation rounds to the nearest tenth of a percent\.
 For example, if you update five instances with a minimum successful percentage of `50`, three instances must signal success\.
 If an instance doesn't send a signal within the time specified in the `PauseTime` property, CloudFormation assumes that the instance wasn't updated\.
 If you specify this property, you must also enable the `WaitOnResourceSignals` and `PauseTime` properties\.
 The `MinSuccessfulInstancesPercent` parameter applies only to instances only for signaling purpose\.
-To specify the number of instances in your autoscaling group, see the `MinSize`, `MaxSize`, and `DesiredCapacity` properties fo the [AWS::AutoScaling::AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html) resource\.
+To specify the number of instances in your autoscaling group, see the `MinSize`, `MaxSize`, and `DesiredCapacity` properties for the [AWS::AutoScaling::AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html) resource\.
 *Default*: `100`
 *Type*: Integer
 *Required*: No
+When the `MinSuccessfulInstancesPercent` property is set to `0`, CloudFormation waits for 0% of the capacity instances to be in an `InService` state\. `MinSuccessfulInstancesPercent` returns immediately and before considering the Auto Scaling group status as `Update Complete` to move on to the subsequent resources defined in the stack template\.
+If other Auto Scaling groups are defined in your CloudFormation template, they will update simultaneously\.
+When all Auto Scaling groups are deployed at once with 0% of the capacity instances in an `InService` state, then you will experience availability issues, due to 0 instances serving customer traffic\.
+CloudFormation recommends that `MinSuccessfulInstancesPercent` is set to a value greater than 0, allowing reasonable minimum instances to verify before considering an Auto Scaling groups update to be completed\.

 `PauseTime`  <a name="cfn-attributes-updatepolicy-rollingupdate-pausetime"></a>
 The amount of time that CloudFormation pauses after making a change to a batch of instances to give those instances time to start software applications\.
 For example, you might need to specify `PauseTime` when scaling up the number of instances in an Auto Scaling group\.